maikenberthelsen/Proj1/src/README.md

 I exited the program and then started it again, and wrote nginx, then ./verify.sh a

-(The index.htms filed has also been changed by using vim)
+(The index.html filed has also been changed by using vim)

 ## Exercise 4b
 Typed the following commands: